What Are the Bengals Playoff Chances?

 Key Contributors Toward Bengals Playoff Chances

 Along with Burrow, the Bengals offense has WR Ja'Marr Chase, WR Tee Higgins and OL Orlando Brown Jr. who all are deserving of a mention.
 Higgins is in a contract year without an extension finalized, so he will want to ensure he showcases his value this season.
-For Brown Jr., the team added the former Chiefs star to strengthen its offensive line this offseason.
-Chase, the third-year receiver, is +1600 to win Offensive Player of the Year at DraftKings Sportsbook Ohio.
-He went off for 12 receptions and 141 yards in the Bengals' Week 3 win.
+Higgins has missed the last several games with a hamstring injury.
+As for Chase, he has four 100-yard games on the season but managed just 81 yards on four receptions against the Steelers.
 Chase and Hall of Famer Randy Moss are the only players in NFL history to record 3,000-plus receiving yards and 20-plus receiving touchdowns in his first two seasons, including the playoffs.
-Along with Tyler Boyd, the Bengals have the best trio of receivers in the NFL.

 Defensively, a few of the most notable names are Trey Hendrickson and Logan Wilson.
-The team also used its first-round pick to grab Clemson rusher Myles Murphy.
 Hendrickson had 35.5 sacks in his last three seasons and had 13-plus sacks in each of the 2020 and 2021 seasons.
 As for Wilson, he is coming off his best season in the NFL, totaling 123 tackles and 2.5 sacks, both the highest of his three-year career.

 Where Can I Bet on the Cincinnati Bengals to Make the Playoffs?